AscEmon/quicktype-mcp/README.md

 # Quicktype MCP Server

-An MCP (Model Context Protocol) server for generating models from JSON using the quicktype.io web API.
-This tool simplifies the process of creating type-safe models for various programming languages, with a focus on Flutter/Dart development.
+An MCP (Model Context Protocol) server for generating models from JSON.
+This tool simplifies the process of creating type-safe models for various programming languages.

 ## Features

 - No local dependencies (no Node.js or npm required)
 - Generates models from JSON input for multiple languages
-- Default focus on Dart for Flutter development
-- Simple command-line interface
 - Automatic JSON validation and fixing
-- Integrates with Windsurf MCP
 - Supports both interactive and file-based JSON input
 - Background server mode for continuous operation